curtisai/container_container_container/dont-try-this-at-home/just-dont.md

 # Create a container without Moby

 ## Before we start
-This article is derived from [a great sharing](https://youtu.be/sK5i-N34im8) regarding the underlying secrets of the container world by a [Jérôme](https://github.com/jpetazzo) many years ago.
+This article is derived from [a great sharing](https://youtu.be/sK5i-N34im8) regarding the underlying secrets of the container world by [Jérôme](https://github.com/jpetazzo) many years ago.

 In this article, we'll go through the demo Jérôme did at the end of that sharing.
-But

 Many thanks to Mr. Jérôme Petazzoni.